OpenXbox/xbox-smartglass-core-node/README.md

 ## Changelog

+0.2.1:

+    Fixed a bug that caused the connection to fail because the path to the python signing component was invalid

 0.2.0:

     Big update! xbox-smartglass-node-core can connect to the Xbox!
 For now only polling the status of the active app and tuning off the console